-Here are our favorite ways to get moving with Adult Labrador Retrievers.
-Be sure to mix it up so your dog has a variety of exercises.
-This keeps him interested and helps work out different parts of his body.
+Some of our favorite ways to exercise with Adult Labrador Retrievers are listed below.
+Make sure you mix it up giving your dog a variety of exercises.
+This will keep him from getting bored and works out different parts of the body.

 Labrador Retrievers are naturally friendly dogs, so taking your dog to a dog park is a great way for your dog to run around free and get social.
 Be sure to check your local dog park rules before you visit.

 If you’re unsure of where a dog park is in your city, there are a number of apps that can help with that.
 Here are a few apps that can help you find the perfect spot to take your furry friend.

 - Dog Park Finder Plus – this app not only lists dog parks, but also includes a list of dog-friendly restaurants.

 - Bark Happy – this app lists local dog parks, as well as, dog-friendly restaurants and hotels, and amenities offered at each one.